ttt30ga/breez/README.md

 ## About

-Breez is a weather app for the web using data from the [OpenWeather API](https://openweathermap.org/api).
+Breez is a weather app for the web made with plain HTML, CSS and Javascript

+## Data

+Breez uses data from the [OpenWeather API](https://openweathermap.org/api).

 ## Features